montoyamoraga/class-randomness/vidpy-testing.md

 ```bash
 pip3 install vidpy
 ```

 To test your VidPy installation, run the script test.py, on this repository's [code/week4/test.py](code/week4/test.py), and you should get a video like the manifesto.mp4 on the same folder.

-To test your VidPy installation, run the script test.py, on this repository's [code/week4/test.py](code/week4/test.py), and you should get a video like the manifesto.mp4 on the same folder.